List of summaries, consolidations and regulations

 How do you change your name?

 If you want to legally change your name, or the name of your spouse or child, you must apply under The Change of Name Act, 1995.
-Application forms for a change of name can be obtained by contacting the Vital Statistics Registry, Information Services Corporation (ISC) of Saskatchewan.
+Application forms for a change of name can be obtained by contacting the Vital Statistics Registry, eHealth Saskatchewan.

 Who can change their name?